 The Center offers Summer Institutes (intensive 3 - 5 day courses), to provide professional development opportunities for k-12 educators based in New York City and the broader tri-state area.
 Through these workshops, participants receive lectures from established scholars, are equipped with educational tools and curricular resources, and develop ideas for Middle East-related lesson plans and implementation strategies.
 Summer Institutes also provide the opportunity to connect with peer educators interested in developing and enhancing Middle Eastern studies-related curriculum.
 For more information about this year's Summer Institute, "Islam and the Americas," please click here.

 In 2003, together with NYU’s Steinhardt School of Education, the Kevorkian Center at NYU began the Saturday Seminars for Teachers which take place throughout the academic year.
 The seminars combine lectures by the most respected scholars in our field with pedagogy workshops designed by the NYU School of Education.
 Whenever possible, we work with cultural organizations in the NY area such as the Metropolitan Museum of Art and National Video Resources to coordinate special pedagogy sessions or field trips so the teachers become aware of other educational resources in the NY area.
 Past seminar topics have included: Social Movements, The Politics of Water, The Multilayered Lives of Muslim Women, Islam, Art and Museum, and many others.
-To see the full listing of our past Saturday Seminars, please click here.

 The Center works with NYU’s Faculty Resource Network (FRN) to provide professional development programs focused on the Middle East to professors from the FRN’s 52 member institutions (including a number of Community Colleges, 13 Historically Black Colleges and Universities and 14 Hispanic-Serving Institutions).
 Each seminar draws upon scholarly, journalistic, and primary source materials to develop nuanced understandings of issues related to the modern Middle East.
 To find out if you are eligible to apply, for application materials, and for details on the Summer 2015 seminar, click here.